 - 1 1/2 tablespoon cocoa powder

-- 2 (or more) tablespoons malted milk powder
+- 2 tablespoons malted milk powder (or more if you like)

 - 1 tablespoon butter or coconut oil

 Preheat the oven to 180°C (350°F).
 Grease your mini bundt tins or large bundt tin well with non-stick baking spray.
 Beat butter and caster sugar until pale and creamy.
 Beat in eggs and vanilla extract.